Military of historic Sarawak: Close-ranged weaponry

-Most interior tribes used the mandau, however Malays used more foreign swords like the talwar or barong.
-And since the interior tribes relied on melee, they had a high emphasis on shields such as the kliau.
-Though Malays and the interior tribes both also use spears.
+Most of the Dayak tribes used the mandau, although they did use other weapons like the parang latok or piso pedang, alongside the Sarawak Malays, both also used spears. since the Dayaks traditionally relied on melee, they had a high emphasis on shields such as the kliau.

 Ranged weaponry

 Initially, both the interior and the coast mostly used the sumpit though the Malays preferred more Malay traditional weapons like bows and arrows.
-But with the arrival of gunpowder weapons, such as Istinggar and muskets in general, the interior and coastal groups responded differently, Bruneian Malays, Sarawakian Malays and groups who were under the influence of the Malays were quick to adopt guns thanks to merchants.
-While interior Sarawak also had them but had uneven distribution, mostly relying on traditional weapons which James Brooke took note of.
-However the interior groups didn't have a negative view of cannons as it was widespread.
+But with the arrival of gunpowder weapons, primarily muskets in general, the interior and coastal groups responded differently but both accepted the use of them with the Sarawakian Malays quick to obtain them from merchants.
+While the Dayaks also had them but had uneven distribution, mostly relying on traditional weapons which James Brooke took note of.
+Both also used cannons as it was widespread, with again the Dayaks having an uneven distribution.

 White Rajah period (1841–1946)

 At least 24 forts were built throughout Sarawak during the White Rajah period, which were primarily used as administrative centres and centres for defence.

 The government worked to restore peace where piracy and tribal feuds had grown rampant and its success depended ultimately on the co-operation of the native village headmen, while the Native Officers acted as a bridge.
 The Sarawak Rangers was established in 1862 as a para-military force of the raj.
 The Sarawak rangers evolved from the fortmen which were raised to defend Kuching in 1846.

 The Raj of Sarawak military fought in the Pacification of Lanun and Anglo-Bruneian War prior to World War II.

 The Sarawak Rangers were first commanded by William Henry Rodway, from 1862 until 1870 where Major F.A.
 Walter, a retired officer from 97th foot, succeeded him.
 Rodway assumed control again on Sarawak Rangers from 1872 to his retirement in 1881, and were highly skilled in jungle warfare and general policing duties, being equipped with various western rifles such as Martini Henry, cannons and native weaponry.

 They were based in a number of forts constructed at strategic locations in towns and at river mouths.
 Aside from protecting Sarawak's borders, they were used to fight any rebels and were engaged in a number of campaigns during their history.
 In times of emergency or war, they could depend on the support of the local population and tribespeople.

 the Sarawak Rangers were disbanded for a few years until 1932, only to be reformed as Sarawak Constabulary and mobilised for the Second World War with 900 members mainly comprising Dayaks and Malays in which they attempted to defend Sarawak from Japanese invasion in 1942 at the start of the Pacific War.
 After the abdication of Charles Vyner Brooke in 1946 and the creation of the Crown Colony of Sarawak, the Sarawak Rangers became a colonial unit under direct British control and saw action in both the Malayan Emergency and the Borneo Confrontation.